Jocebc/BellaBeat-Analysis-/README.md

 ● What tools are you choosing and why?

-I used R via Rstudios to process and analyze data
+processed using R via Rstudios

 ● Have you ensured your data’s integrity?